Teradata/aws-reinvent-ml-challenge/README.md

     You can access a free Teradata Vantage enviornment on [ClearScape Analytic Experience site](https://www.teradata.com/getting-started/demos/clearscape-analytics) to execute your functions against the dataset and prep your data.

 5. **Submit your solution**:
-   Once you've completed the notebook, submit the forked repo link to  to [Developer Relations](mailto:DR2300682@Teradata.com).
+   Once you've completed the notebook, submit the forked repo link to  to [Developer Relations DR2300682@Teradata.com](mailto:DR2300682@Teradata.com).

 ## Prize
 By completing this challenge, you will be entered into a raffle to win a **Star Wars Lego Set $100 Value**!!!